Sometimes You Have to Pivot

 Bright Brooklyn Brownstone

 This Bed-Stuy client wanted a fresh space that felt upbeat.
 Nothing energizes a room like the color yellow.
 A few well-placed pops of canary were cooled down with doses of teal.
-Add in some warm woods to offset the white, and boho balance was achieved!
+Add in some warm woods to offset the white, and boho balance is achieved!

 Feng Shui Tip #1: Put an object/pic you love in sight of the entry door to your space.
 That item will bring you joy each time you enter and infuse your home with that feeling.